olkku45/rust-tutorial/tutorial/using-rust.md

 ![Make directory and cd](https://github.com/olkku45/rust-tutorial/blob/main/images/mkdir-cd-rust-tutorial.png)

 ### IMPORTANT:
-If you're on Windows, then in the following two parts, you need to enter `rustc main.rs` followed by `./main.exe` instead of `rustc main.rs` followed by `./main` when running a file.
+If you're on Windows, then in the following two parts, you need to enter `rustc main.rs` followed by `.\main.exe` instead of `rustc main.rs` followed by `./main` when running a file.
 The latter option is for Linux and Mac users.

 ## Your first Rust program created automatically